-- 16. Section 36 of the CA 1993 sets out the basic rights and powers that attach to shares.
-The basic rights and powers include the right for the shareholder to vote at a meeting of the company on any resolution, the right to an equal share in dividends authorised by the board, and the right to an equal share in the distribution of surplus assets of the company. - 17.
+- 17. Section 36(1) of the CA 1993 sets out the basic rights and powers that attach to shares.
+The basic rights and powers include the right for the shareholder to vote at a meeting of the company on any resolution, the right to an equal share in dividends authorised by the board, and the right to an equal share in the distribution of surplus assets of the company.
+The rights may be negated, altered or added to by the constitution of the company, if there is one, or under the terms on which the shares were issued: s 36(2) of the CA 1993. - 18.
 A company may issue different classes of shares: s 37(2) of the CA 1993.
-"Class" means a class of shares having identical rights, privileges, limitations and conditions attached to them: s 116(1) of the CA 1993. - 18.
-It is generally accepted that a share is a bundle of rights and obligations between the shareholders and the company: Borland's Trustee v Steel Brothers & Co Ltd [1901] 1 Ch 279; Bradbury v English Sewing Cotton Ltd [1923] AC 744 (HL); IR Commrs v Laird Group plc [2003] UKHL 54.
+"Class" means a class of shares having identical rights, privileges, limitations and conditions attached to them: s 116(1) of the CA 1993. - 19.
+It is generally accepted that a share is a bundle of rights and obligations between the shareholders and the company: Borland's Trustee v Steel Brothers & Co Ltd

+[1901] 1 Ch 279; Bradbury v English Sewing Cotton Ltd [1923] AC 744 (HL); IRC v Laird Group plc [2003] UKHL 54.
 This was confirmed by the New Zealand Court of Appeal in Robertson v Bicknell [2002] BCL 408 (CA).
 In Robertson at [23], the Court also confirmed that the nature of the property in a share is the interest of a person in the company, that interest comprising various rights and obligations.